OneLiteFeatherNET/Microtus/CONTRIBUTING.md

 Now you can create a merge request to add your patch to the repository.

 > ❗Please add documentation to your patch and provide some unit tests if possible.
-> Tests helps us to track if a feature works expected or not
+> Tests helps us to track if a feature works as expected or not

 ## Modifying Patches